Azure/azure-sdk-for-java/sdk/identity/azure-identity/src/samples/Azure Cache For Redis/Jedis/Azure-AAD-Authentication-With-Jedis.md

 #### Authenticate with Azure AD Azure Jedis Wrapper
 This sample is intended to assist in the migration from Jedis to `AzureJedisClientBuilder`.
 It focuses on side-by-side comparisons for similar operations between the two libraries.

-Familiarity with the Jedis and Azure Identity client libraries is assumed.
-If you're new to the Azure Identity library for Java, see the docs for [Azure Identity](https://docs.microsoft.com/azure/developer/java/sdk/identity) and [Jedis](https://www.javadoc.io/doc/redis.clients/jedis/latest/index.html) rather than this guide.

 ##### Migration benefits